Woodlands, Killara: Ethel Turner (1870–1958)

 Ethel and Herbert Curlewis moved to a rented cottage at Mosman while building their own house Avenel which overlooked Middle Harbour.
 This house, Avenel was where Ethel lived for the rest of her life.
 From 1897 until 1928 Turner wrote and published a further thirty six books.
 She also became Editor of Sunbeams a weekend coloured comic supplement of the Sydney Sun until 1931.
 At the peak of her editorship, Turner who called herself Chief Sunbeamer received four thousand letters in one week.
 It was also during her editorship that Turner encouraged the creation of the iconic comic strip character Ginger Meggs.

-Ethel and Herbert Curlewis had two children, Ethel Jean Sophia (1898 - 1930) and Adrian Herbert (1901- 1985).
+Ethel and Herbert Curlewis had two children, Ethel Jean Sophia (1898–1930) and Adrian Herbert (1901–1985).
 Jean Charlton (née Curlewis) who was also an author died of tuberculosis in March 1930, Ethel was said to be so affected by her daughter's untimely death that she did not write another book.

-Ethel Turner's son Sir Adrian Herbert Curlewis (1901 - 1985), was a Judge, surf life-saver and administrator.
+Ethel Turner's son Sir Adrian Herbert Curlewis (1901–1985), was a Judge, surf life-saver and administrator.
 He graduated from Sydney University and was called to the Bar in 1927.
 He served in Malaya in World War II and was a prisoner of war from 1942 to 1945.
 He was a New South Wales District Court Judge from 1948 to 1971, retiring at the age of 70.
 He was also President of the Surf Life Saving Association of Australia from 1933 to 1974, and President of the International Council of Surf Life Saving from 1956 to 1973.

 Ethel Turner died at Mosman on 8 April 1958, in her eighty eighth year.
 She was buried in the Anglican section of the Northern Suburbs cemetery.
 Extracts from her diaries were compiled and published by her grand daughter Philippa Poole in 1979.

 Of the four houses in which Turner completed her writing, Woodlands is only one of the two houses, with Yanalla, that still remain.
-Ethel and Herbert also lived at Neuk in Mosman and Avenel but these two properites have since been demolished.
+Ethel and Herbert also lived at Neuk in Mosman and Avenel but these two properties have since been demolished.